FREEHealthy 30-Minute Meals

-If you think these Mediterranean meatballs sound good, check out even more of our delicious heart-healthy dinner recipes that will liven up your evening (and your taste buds)!
+If you think these Mediterranean meatballs sound good, check out more of our delicious heart-healthy dinner recipes that will liven up your evening (and your taste buds)!

 In a large mixing bowl, add ground chicken, panko bread crumbs, parsley, Italian seasoning, Dijon mustard, Parmesan cheese, dried rosemary, black pepper, garlic powder, and onion powder; mix to combine.